Waziup/WaziCloud/UIManager/SMS/README.md

 }' "http://api.waziup.io/v1/sms/send"
 ```

-Here is another example showing how to send a sensor data point to Waziup:
+Here is another example showing how to send a sensor data point to Waziup.
+Here we update the temperature of Sensor1 to 27 Degrees:
 ```
 curl --request POST
      --url http://sms2.waziup.io/v1/sms/receive